 The bill allows for the use of temporary door locking devices in public buildings during shelter-in-place or emergency lockdown situations, providing a limited exception to existing fire code regulations.
-These devices can be used to secure doors, including fire exits, but only under specific conditions: they must be approved by local authorities, used solely during emergencies, and must not permanently alter the door's hardware.
-The bill defines a "temporary door locking device" and outlines its characteristics, such as being easily engaged and removed, not affecting the fire rating of the door, and being integrated into safety plans and training programs.
+These devices can be used to secure doors, including fire exits, but only under specific conditions: they must be approved by local authorities, used solely during emergencies, and designed for temporary use without modifying existing fire safety hardware.
+The bill defines a "temporary door locking device" and outlines its operational requirements, such as being easily engaged and removed, not affecting the fire rating of the door, and being integrated into safety training programs.

 Additionally, the bill amends Section 50-61-106 of the Montana Code Annotated to clarify that, except for the provisions outlined in this new section, it remains unlawful to obstruct fire exits or access to them.
-The act is set to take effect immediately upon passage and approval.
+The act is set to take effect immediately upon passage and approval, ensuring that public safety measures can be implemented without delay during emergencies.

 Statutes affected: LC Text: 50-61-106